zscaler/terraform-azurerm-cloud-connector-modules/README.md

 8. Zscaler Cloud Connector Credentials (api key, username, password) are stored in Azure Key Vault from step 5.

 See: [Zscaler Cloud Cloud Connector Azure Deployment Guide](https://help.zscaler.com/cloud-connector/deploying-cloud-connector-microsoft-azure) for additional prerequisite provisioning steps.

+## How to deploy
+Provisioning templates are available for customer use/reference to successfully deploy fully operational Cloud Connector appliances once the prerequisites have been completed.
+Please follow the instructions located in [examples](examples/README.md).

 ## Format